buyclientuz-pixel/targetbot/README.md

 * KPI streak tracking with optional one-click autopause for selected campaigns.

 The Worker stores projects, chats, and archived reports in KV. `src/index.ts` contains all helper functions so further enhancements can be implemented incrementally.

+> All outbound calls to the Telegram Bot API and Meta Graph API now go through a 9-second timeout wrapper with structured logging, preventing long-hanging requests from blocking cron executions.

 ## Migrating existing data